Italia Viva: Background

 Matteo Renzi started his political career in the Italian People's Party (PPI), a Christian-democratic party, and was elected president of the Province of Florence in 2004.
 Through Democracy is Freedom – The Daisy, the PPI's successor, he joined the centre-left Democratic Party (PD) in 2007 and was elected Mayor of Florence in 2009.
 A frequent critic of party leadership, especially under Pier Luigi Bersani, Renzi made his name as il Rottamatore (lit. 'the Scrapper' or lit. 'the Demolisher') of old leaders and ideas, for his advocacy of complete change in the party, as well as a reformer and a moderniser.
 His followers were known as Renziani.

 Speculations over a new party led by Renzi date back to 2012, when he was defeated by Bersani in the run-off of the centre-left primary election.
 Rumors stopped when Renzi was elected secretary of the PD in December 2013.
 He also became Prime Minister in February 2014.
 He led the party to huge electoral success in the 2014 European Parliament election (40.8%), but badly lost the 2016 Italian constitutional referendum (59.1% to 40.9%), which caused his resignation as Prime Minister.

-After the PD's defeat in the 2018 general election, in which the PD only gained 18.7% of vote, forcing Renzi to resign as secretary, rumours of a split emerged.
+After the PD's defeat in the 2018 general election, in which the PD only won 18.7% of vote, forcing Renzi to resign as secretary, rumours of a split emerged.
 In March 2019, Nicola Zingaretti, a social democrat and a prominent member of the party's left wing who had roots in the Italian Communist Party, won the leadership election by a landslide, defeating Maurizio Martina (Renzi's former deputy secretary) and Roberto Giachetti (supported by most Renziani).
 Zingaretti focused his campaign on a clear contrast with Renzi's policies and, according to pundits, his victory opened the way for a major shift in the character of the Democratic Party.

 In August 2019, tensions grew within the coalition supporting Giuseppe Conte's first government, leading to a motion of no-confidence by the League.
 Despite having opposed it in the past, Renzi advocated the formation of a new government between the PD and the populist Five Star Movement (M5S).
 After days of tensions within the PD, on 28 August, Zingaretti announced his support for a new government with the M5S, led by Conte.
 The Conte II Cabinet was sworn in on 5 September, and Renzi was seen by many as the real kingmaker of the new parliamentary majority.